stitchdata/docs/_account-security/billing/billing-faq.md

           {% endfor %}
           </table>

-      - question: "What integrations are available on a paid plan?"
+      - question: "What integrations are available on a Standard plan?"
         anchor: "integrations-paid-plan"
         answer: |
-          {{ site.data.stitch.subscription-plans.enterprise.trial-description }}

-          {% assign paid-integrations = all-integrations | where:"tier","Paid" | sort:"title" %}
+          {% assign standard-integrations = all-integrations | where:"tier","Standard" | sort:"title" %}

-          After the Free Trial has ended, the integrations in the table below will only be available to paid plans.
-Refer to the [pricing page]({{ site.pricing }}){:target="new"} for a list of current paid plans.
+          After the Free Trial has ended, the integrations in the table below will only be available to Standard and Enterprise plans.
+Refer to the [pricing page]({{ site.pricing }}){:target="new"} for a list of current Stitch plans.

-          **Note**: Paid plans in this context do not include Enterprise plans.

           <table class="attribute-list">
-          {% for integration in paid-integrations %}
+          {% for integration in standard-integrations %}

           {% assign index = forloop.index | modulo: 2 %}